Call our help center at 216.738.2067

 Current Priorities

-The Greater Cleveland Food Bank engages in advocacy at the local, state, and federal levels with the goal of strengthening vital nutrition programs.
+The Greater Cleveland Food Bank engages in advocacy at the local, state, and federal levels to strengthen vital nutrition programs.

 Federal Nutrition Priorities

-Pass the 2023 Farm Bill with continued support and increased investments in nutrition and food assistance programs: The farm bill is the nation’s centerpiece federal legislation for food and farming.
-It impacts access to nutritious food for people facing hunger in the U.S. Congress reauthorizes the farm bill approximately every five years; lawmakers are working to reauthorize the farm bill in 2023.
+Pass the next Farm Bill with continued support and increased investments in nutrition and food assistance programs: The farm bill is the nation’s centerpiece federal legislation for food and farming.
+It impacts access to nutritious food for people facing hunger in the U.S. Congress reauthorizes the farm bill approximately every five years; lawmakers have been working to reauthorize the Farm Bill since 2023.

 Strengthen child nutrition programs through Child Nutrition Reauthorization (CNR): We urge Congress to pass a strong CNR bill that better meets the needs of children when they are most vulnerable to hunger.
 Child nutrition programs provide a critical safeguard against hunger, but they are only effective when they reach the children who need help.
 Through CNR, Congress should look to streamline rules for child nutrition programs (such as CACFP and SFSP), allow for flexibility to better reach kids through non-congregate feeding models, extend and expand the Summer-EBT program, and lower the area eligibility test to reach more children in rural and other low-income areas.